jm1999-d/Classic-Voice-Panel-2020/README.md

 Recreation of the classic 2020 Discord voice panel.

 *Note: Requires Vencord or BetterDiscord to function.
-Using the "IconRevert 2023" plugin is highly recommended for the best visual results.*
+Using the "IconRevert 2023" and "Oldcord" plugins is highly recommended for the best visual results.*

 ## Installation